ABOUT WIBL

 Women that are healing from lives of poverty and addiction often feel like society does not want to deal with them.
 The WIBL women relate to the metaphor of old furniture; often discarded, cracked, wobbly, unloved, and stained.
 With love, time and attention these wonderful women, like old furniture, can be refurbished into something lovely.

-After doing this work over the last 7 years, it became clear that there was a need to start a residential housing program for women that do not have children, or do not have custody of their children.
+After doing this work for 7 years, it became clear that there was a need to start a residential housing program for women that do not have children, or do not have custody of their children.
 In the Spring of 2022 we opened a housing program for the women most in need.
 This house is be a beautiful sanctuary to heal and grow.
-We plan to open more home in the future.
+We plan to open more homes in the future.

 Diversity, Equity, and Inclusion (DEI) statement: Our strength comes from our diversity and we celebrate the visible and invisible qualities that make each person unique, including race, gender, age, sexuality, ability, religion, national origin, gender identity, and other identities.